 Users can see how a building will wear with time, which makes BIM a 4D rendering choice.
 And with it being a computer model, it is significantly easier to share a BIM model rather than paper design plans.
-The goal of this is to increase collaboration in the early design phase of a construction project, which simplifies the building process.
-It’s also a way to identify issues before they become costly.
+The goal of this is to increase collaboration in the early design phase of a construction project, which simplifies the construction process.
+It’s also a way to identify issues before they become costly

 Building Information Modeling in Construction

 Building Information Modeling was originally used by architects and engineers in the early stages of design.
 So, what is BIM for construction and is it used differently?
-BIM creates a high-quality digital representation of the building.
+BIM creates a high-quality digital representation of the building with 3D modeling.
 This representation can be used to predict performance, to estimate costs, and plan construction.
 It also has the ability to foresee problems in a project before ground breaks.
 It’s a technique and series of software programs that will be used more often in the coming years because of all their benefits.

 Benefits to Construction